Husnabad: History

 The town of Husnabad was part of Karimnagar district in the state of Hyderabad state from 1948 to 1956.
 Then it became part of Andhra Pradesh state till 2014 and later on June 2, 2014 It became part of newly formed state of Telangana.
 In 2016 the mandal of Husnabad along with Bejjanki and Koheda from Karimnagar district merged into newly formed Siddipet district.
-Husnabad was made as a revenue division in 2016 during the formation of new districts in Telangana.
+Husnabad was made as a revenue division in 2016 during the formation of new districts in Telangana.The old name of husnabad is Bhargavapuram later it's renamed as Husnabad.Asia 2nd largest stupa named (Amaraveerula stupam) was located in Husnabad which was later destroyed by police forces.

 Transport

-Husnabad is connected with roads on four sides with major cities like Warangal 50 km to the east, Karimnagar 40 km to the north, Siddipet 40 km to the west and Jangaon 53 km to the south.
-TSRTC operates buses to Karimnagar, Hyderabad, Nizamabad, Warangal, Godavarikhani, Siddipet and surrounding villages and mandals.
+Husnabad is connected with roads on four sides with major cities like Warangal 50 km to the east, Karimnagar 40 km to the north, Siddipet 40 km to the west and Jangaon 53 km to the south.TSRTC operates buses to Karimnagar, Hyderabad, Nizamabad, Warangal, Godavarikhani, Siddipet and surrounding villages and mandals.